About The Bridge at Hughes Hall

 Delivering solutions

-Within The Bridge, we have established four theme-based expert groups which provide a dynamic platform for thought-leadership and multi-disciplinary collaboration to generate solutions for some of the most pressing problems in the world today.
-Through focused projects, each theme draws on internal academic expertise, translation network partnerships and external contacts within influential environments.
+Within The Bridge, we work collaboratively, providing a dynamic platform for thought-leadership and multi-disciplinary exploration to generate solutions for some of the most pressing problems in the world today.
+Through focused projects and world-impacting centres, our experts draw on internal academic expertise, translation network partnerships and external contacts within influential environments, to effect change.
 These external experts include our City Fellows, alumni and leaders within policy, practice and business with whom we have forged links.
-Our four themes are in the following categories: